annaparlak/annaparlak.github.io/index.md

 <img align="right" style="width: 20vw; margin: 0px 20px" src="files/IMG_1078.jpeg">

-I am a Krener Assistant Professor at the Department of Mathematics of the University of California Davis.
+I am a Krener Assistant Professor at the Department of Mathematics of the University of California in Davis.

 My research revolves around __low-dimensional manifolds__.